-NOMINEES: Timothy Koogle, Jerry Yang, Eric Hippeau, Arthur H. Kern, Michael Moritz, Jeffrey Mallet
+NOMINEES: Timothy Koogle, Jerry Yang, Eric Hippeau, Arthur H. Kern, Michael Moritz, Jeffrey Mallett

-FOR WITHHO / / / /
+WITHHOLD FOR / / / /

-/ / For all nominees except as noted on the line above
+For all nominees except as noted on the line above

-З. To change the state of incorporation FOR AGAINST ABSTAIN of the Company from California to Delaware; / / / / / /
+- 3. To change the state of incorporation FOR AGATNST ABSTATN of the Company from California to Delaware; - 4.
+To ratify the appointment of PricewaterhouseCoopers LLP as the independent accountants for the Company for the year ending December 31, 1999;

-4. To ratify the appointment of PricewaterhouseCoopers LLP as the independent accountants for the Company for the year ending December 31, 1999; FOR / / AGAINST // ABSTAIN / / 5.
-To amend the Company's 1995 Stock Plan to increase the shares available for issuance under the plan by an aggregate of 40,000,000 shares, to 126,000,000 shares; FOR / / AGAINST / / ABSTAIN / / 6.
-To amend the Company's 1996 Directors' Stock Option Plan to revise the four-year vesting schedule with respect to the annual option grants such that 25% of the granted options shall vest on the one-year anniversary of the date of grant, with the remaining options to vest in equal monthly installments over the 36-month period thereafter; and FOR / / AGAINST / / ABSTAIN / / 7.
+5. To amend the Company's 1995 Stock Plan to increase the shares available for issuance under the plan by an aggregate of 40,000,000 shares, to 126,000,000 shares;

+- 6. To amend the Company's 1996 Directors' Stock Option Plan to revise the four-year vesting schedule with respect to the annual option grants under the plan, commencing with the options granted on the date of the Company's 2000 Annual Meeting of Shareholders, such that 25% of the granted options shall vest on the one-year anniversary of the date of grant, with the remaining options to vest in equal monthly installments over the 36-month period thereafter; and - 7.
 To transact such other business as may properly come before the Annual Meeting and any adjournment or postponement thereof.

+F0R AGAINST ABSTAIN / /

-FOR / / AGAINST // ABSTAIN // Please sign exactly as your name(s) appear(s) on your stock certificate.
+Please sign exactly as your name(s) appear(s) on your stock certificate.
 Joint owners should each sign personally.
 If signed by an attorney-in-fact, the power of attorney should be attached.
-A corporation is requested to sign its name by its President or other authorized officer, with the office held its name by its President or other authorized officer, with the office held indicated.
+A corporation is requested to sign its name by its President or other authorized officer, with the office held indicated.
 Executors, administrators, trustees, etc. should indicate their status when signing.

-Signature: \\\
+Signature: Date: Signature: Date:

-Date:\\\\

-\\\\\ Date:\\\\

-YAHOO!
-INC.